Skip to content

 Contributing Microcontrollers

 There are two options to add a microcontroller.
-The first is to generaate it entirely parametrically.
+The first is to generate it entirely parametrically.
 Many microcontrollers share very similar designs (a rectangle with a connector on it), so the parametric generator is capable of mocking most microcontrollers.

-The alternative is to design a 3D model or use an open source one (Adafruit and Seeed Studio publish open source models for their micocontrollers).
+The alternative is to design a 3D model or use an open source one (Adafruit and Seeed Studio publish open source models for their microcontrollers).
 There are additional steps needed to prepare this 3D model for Cosmos.

 If you’d like to follow an example, @semickolon’s pull request is a great reference.
+It’s slightly out of date though.

-3. Make a model for the microcontroller.
+4. Make a model for the microcontroller.
 You can parametrically generate a board model by editing src/model_gen/parts.ts then run make parts.
 You don’t need to specify much, since the parametric generator uses the size properties you previously configured.
 Alternatively, if you have a STL file, you’ll need to convert it to GLB and put it in src/assets (I use Blender for this).

 Using an STL file for a microcontroller?